icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-1.md

  * A nodejs script that will deploy the contracts and interact with them via RPC calls.

-The crosschain voting dApp we are creating for this tutorial allows users (wallets on the origin chain) to cast a simple vote of 'yes' or 'no' by calling one of two methods named 'voteYes' and 'voteNo' on the contract thats deployed on the origin chain, this will trigger a crosschain message using xCall that will send the votes to the destination chain and we will keep a ledger of the votes that has been casted on both chains.
+The crosschain voting dApp we are creating for this tutorial allows users (wallets on the origin chain) to cast a simple vote of 'yes' or 'no' by calling one of two methods named 'voteYes' and 'voteNo' on the contract thats deployed on the origin chain, this will trigger a crosschain message using ICON GMP (xCall) that will send the votes to the destination chain and we will keep a ledger of the votes that has been casted on both chains.

 The entire code for this tutorial (java contract, solidity contract and js scripts) can be found in the following repo:
 * https://github.com/icon-community/crosschain-voting-dapp

 The folder structure of the project is shown in the following section.
-The project has a `contracts` folder which inside has a `jvm` and a `solidity` folder which hosts the Java and Solidity contracts and at the root of the project we have the main file `index.js` which hosts the logic to interact with the contracts and the xCall interface.
+The project has a `contracts` folder which inside has a `jvm` and a `solidity` folder which hosts the Java and Solidity contracts and at the root of the project we have the main file `index.js` which hosts the logic to interact with the contracts and the ICON GMP (xCall) interface.

 ```bash
 tree -I 'node_modules|build|local|test|bin|gradle'